MitchellMcKenna/dotfiles/README.markdown

     let Tlist_Ctags_Cmd = 'C:\ctags\ctags.exe'

-Mac - install macports and then update ctags using:
+Mac - install brew and then update ctags using:

-    sudo port install ctags
+    brew install ctags

+    open up ~/.profile and add /usr/local/bin to your path so it looks something like this: export PATH=/opt/local/bin:/opt/local/sbin:/usr/local/bin:$PATH

 Linux: